 The most important Hindu gods are Brahma (creator), Vishnu (preserver), and Shiva (destroyer).
 Other popular deities include Kali, the goddess of death, and Ganesha, the elephant-headed god of beginnings.
 These gods are not jealous; Hindus have great flexibility in choosing whom to worship.
 Animal sacrifices were traditionally important as tributes to the gods.

 A Buddha is a teacher who has learned his own path to moksha.
-Buddha Siddhartha Gautama lived in northern India or Nepal in the mid -1st millennium.
+Buddha Siddhartha Gautama lived in northern India or Nepal in the mid-1st millennium BCE.
 1 He is remembered for his spiritual and philosophical teachings.
 However, there were many buddhas, and Gautama’s message probably would not have attracted attention unless it had immediate political impact.

 Gautama was a prominent Kshatriya, which was the dominant caste at that place and time while Brahmins were on the rise.
 3 Brahmin priests had monopolized sacrificial rites, charging high fees that fostered corruption.
 42 Gautama rejected animal sacrifice and downplayed the caste system.
 Buddhism thus had the effect of reducing Brahmins’ influence.
 Some historians argue this was not his intent.
 5 Nevertheless, Gautama was an influential proselytizer who personally converted kings.
 6